The Empire Strikes Back: Critical response

 Reviews were mixed for the principal cast.
 Knight wrote that Kershner's direction made the characters more human and less archetypal.
-Hamill, Fisher, and Ford received some praise, with Champlin calling Hamill "youthfully innocent" and engaging, and Fisher independent.
+Hamill, Fisher, and Ford received some praise; Champlin described Fisher as independent, and called Hamill "youthfully innocent" and engaging.
 Arnold described the character progression as less about development and more about "finesse", with little change taking place, while Kehr felt the characters were "stiffer" without Lucas's direction.
-Knight called Guinness's performance half-hearted, and Janet Maslin criticized Lando Calrissian, the only major black character in the film, as "exaggeratedly unctuous, untrustworthy and loaded with jive".
-The Chicago Tribunes Gene Siskel said the non-human characters, including the robots and Chewbacca, remained the most lovable creatures, with Yoda being the film's highlight.
+Knight called Guinness's performance half-hearted, while Janet Maslin criticized Lando Calrissian, the only major black character in the film, as "exaggeratedly unctuous, untrustworthy and loaded with jive".
+Gene Siskel of the Chicago Tribune called the film's non-human characters, specifically the robots and Chewbacca, "the most lovable creatures in a family film since the Tin Man, Lion and Scarecrow in The Wizard of Oz"; he called Yoda the highlight of the film.
 Knight, Gould Boyum, and Arnold thought Yoda to be incredibly lifelike; Arnold considered his expressions so realistic that he believed an actor's face had been composited onto the puppet.
-Canby called the human cast bland and nondescript, and said even the robot characters offered diminishing enjoyment, but Yoda was a success when used sparingly.
+Canby felt Yoda was a success when used sparingly, but he thought the human cast was bland and undistinguished, and the robot characters offered diminishing enjoyment.

 Although Arnold praised Kershner's direction, others believed that Lucas's oversight was obvious and Empire lacked Kershner's established directorial sensibilities.
 Denby described his work as "impersonal" and Canby believed it was impossible to identify what Kershner had contributed.
 Combs believed Kershner was an "ill-advised" director because he emphasized the characters, and the result was common tropes at the expense of the comic-strip pace of Star Wars.
 Peter Suschitzky's cinematography was praised for its visuals and bold color choices, and the special effects were lauded as "breathtaking", "ingenious", and visually dazzling.
 Jim Harwood said he was let down only by the familiarity of the effects from the original, which were emulated by other films.
 Champlin appreciated that the effects were used to enhance scenes rather than being the focus.